I know how hard it is getting out with an infant with reflux because I’ve been there.

 - Pacifier as this can help with the pain of reflux.
 I used a silicone strap to stop it getting lost and it doubled up as a teether.

-Even though it can be hard going out with an infant with reflux it is really worth it.
+Even though it can be hard getting out with an infant with reflux it is really worth it.
 I always felt much better for getting out and talking with other parents.
 Just remember to take your reflux survival kit and build a network of people and places that will support you through this tough time.
 It really won’t last forever even though it sometimes feels like it!